reach-sh/reach-lang/examples/rps+-tut3/serousrps_tutorial3.md

 https://github.com/nicholasburka/rps-gui/blob/vuecli/reach/tut2/seriousrps_tutorial2.md

-In this section, we'll make the cost distribution more equal between participants, by modifying our while loop.
-The first player in any round has two transactions, in order to commit their hand secretly and reveal it after the second player's hand has published.
-It would be more fair if the first person to play rotated, to distribute these costs.
-We can't rotate this for the initial deployment transactions, but we can rotate during the DRAW while loop.
+In this section, we'll make the cost distribution more equal between participants by modifying our while loop.
+The first player in any round has two transactions: the first commits their hand secretly and the second reveals their hand after the second player's hand has published.
+It would be more fair if the first person to play rotated each round to distribute these costs.
 We can do this using if/else blocks, and rotating who goes first based on whether it's an even or odd round.

 ```
 var [outcome, round] = [batchWinner(AFirstBatch, BFirstBatch), 0];